Undergraduate Course

 As a Dental Therapist, you will be a working as a Dental Care Professional in all sectors of dentistry.
 A Dental Therapist provides a range of restorative dental treatments to adults and children and the delivery of oral health care and advice.
 You will need a flexible team approach, high levels of manual dexterity, professionalism and a caring attitude.
 Good communication, problem-solving and decision-making skills will also be vitally important for you in this role.

-98% of undergraduate graduates from the School of Health and Social Care are in highly skilled employment or further study (Graduate Outcomes 2022)
+86% of our graduates are in employment or further study (Graduate Outcomes 2024).

 On successful completion of this course you will be eligible to register with the General Dental Council (GDC), which is the statutory body for regulating dental professionals within the UK.
 The GDC monitors education, and our BSc's curriculum has been designed to comply with the GDC documents Preparing for practice and Standards for Education.